 5. Build the roof of the nativity stable.

-You will need three jumbo craft sticks and two mini craft sticks for each side of the roof–to make a total of six jumbo popsicle sticks and four mini popsicle sticks.
+You will need three jumbo craft sticks and two mini craft sticks for each side of the roof.
+In other words, you will need six red jumbo popsicle sticks and four mini popsicle sticks to make the nativity-stable roof pieces.

-- Put 3 jumbo craft sticks side by side.
+- Put three jumbo craft sticks side by side, as shown in the photograph below.

 - Repeat the steps above to make the other side of the pitched roof.